goyalbhumika/multitenant-hosting/README.md

 ### How to run locally?

-export NETLIFY_TOKEN="Personal access token" export INDEX_FILE_PATH="path to idex file that returns hello world" `go run main.go`
+1. export NETLIFY_TOKEN="Personal access token"
+2. export INDEX_FILE_PATH="path to idex file that returns hello world"
+3. Run using `go run main.go`

 This will run the platform server